highamm/compr/README.md

 ```

 # comprjames
 The `comprjames` package is designed to facilitate the fitting and interpretation of paired competition models in `R`.
 The primary function, `comp_glm()`, is the core feature of this package.
-It allows users to model paired competition outcomes using a formula that includes the response variable (a numeric vector of 0's and 1's) and contest-level predictors.
+It allows users to model paired competition outcomes using a formula that includes the response variable and contest-level predictors.

 ## Installation
 To install and load the `comprjames` package, use the following commands: